 Ceiling fans don’t decrease the temperature in a room; they increase how quickly your sweat evaporates, making you feel cooler.

-Since it’s only beneficial to run the ceiling fan when people are in the room to enjoy the breeze, save money by turning them off when you’re out.
+Since it’s only beneficial to run ceiling fans when people are in the rooms to enjoy their breeze, save money by turning them off when you’re out.

 #10 Tear Out Original Architectural Features

 Custom millwork, tin ceiling tiles, and mid-century modern brick give your home its character, so keep them if you’re remodeling (assuming they’re not in awful condition).
 Buyers appreciate these one-of-a-kind details, and preserving them sets your home apart.
 They can put your house at the top of house-hunters’ lists when it comes time to sell.

 #11 Change Your Mailbox Without Checking with Your HOA

 Or make any other change to your home’s exterior, such as replace your front steps, add shutters, etc. Homeowners associations work to keep neighborhood elements maintained and consistent in an effort to protect everyone’s home value.

 That often includes seemingly small details, so let your HOA know of your upgrade plans.
 Otherwise, you could risk a citation or fine.
 Or worse, be told to undo it.

 When you retire your lawnmower each fall, disconnect and store hoses, too.
 Leaving them attached during cold weather can trap water in the pipes, causing them (and possibly the faucets) to freeze.
 BTW, it also ruins the hose.